 - are sick for 4 full days or more in a row (including non-working days)

-- earn on average more than £113 per week (before tax)
+- earn on average at least £113 per week (before tax)

 - are not in one of the ineligible categories

 - follow your employer’s rules for getting sick pay

 You’re still entitled if you’re an agency or casual worker, if you work part-time or on a fixed-term contract.